 s?show excludedand it will show you all your excluded channels.

 You can also view and set all this from the Manage page on the dashboard.

 *Hint: You can hover over channels on the web dashboard to see their channel ID.

 Statbot is in over 35 thousand servers.
 Unlike some bots that only need to respond to commands, Statbot requires a lot of infrastructure to log all the data it does and perform its functions with precision accuracy.
 This is why Statbot’s premium exists.
 However, we have made it easier for you to get what you need and only that.
-In order to cover our costs but make sure each user is getting only what they need, we offer individual perks that you can pick-and-choose to activate for your server.
-The perks that are available currently are below:
+In order to cover our costs but make sure each user is getting only what they need, we offer individual upgrades that you can pick-and-choose to activate for your server.
+The upgrades that are available currently are below:

 - Member Drilldown